 The System section allows you to set graphics card options, memory limits & sound settings.

 If your hardware does not support some of the options described on this page, then they will either not show up or be corrected on startup.

 Cycles Render Device

-When set to None or when the only option is None: the CPU will be used as the computing device for the Cycles Renderer.
+When set to None or when the only option is None: the CPU will be used as the computing device for Cycles.

 If the system has a compatible Nvidia CUDA device, it will show up an option for rendering with Cycles.